Academic freedom: Definition

-A minimal definition of academic freedom is that a teacher has a right to instruct, and a student has a right to learn in an academic setting unhampered by outside interference.
+A minimal definition of academic freedom is that a teacher has a right to instruct, and a student has a right to learn in an academic setting unhampered by interference.
 Other definitions include the right of teachers to engage in social and political criticism.

 A broader definition of academic freedom incorporates individual, extramural and institutional components.
 Under this broader definition, an academic has freedom of expression without government interference, but this freedom is circumscribed by academic expertise and position.
 Academic freedom of speech is therefore narrower than a general freedom of speech.
 For example, a non-academic has the freedom of speech to criticize the efficacy of vaccines, but only has academic freedom to do so if they possess the prerequisite academic qualifications to do so.
 Unlike public speech, academic speech is also subject to quality controls by academic peers, for example through peer review.

 Universities UK has defined academic freedom as "protecting the intellectual independence of academics to question and test received views and wisdom, and to put forward new ideas and controversial or unpopular opinions, without placing themselves in danger of losing their jobs or privileges", while the American Federation of Teachers has seen it as "based on the idea that the free exchange of ideas on campus is essential to good education".
 Norwegian education sees it as a guarantee that research and teaching is "intellectually and morally independent of all political and economic interests", leading to openness, free enquiry and debate.

+The laissez-faire approach of unaccountable academic freedom is contrasted with democratic accountability of academia.

 Historical background

 Historically, academic freedom emerged tentatively.
-However, some scholars, such as Richard Hofstadter and Walter Metzger contend that academic freedom is "a modern term for an ancient idea" and "can be traced at least as far back as Socrates' eloquent defense of himself again the charge of corrupting the youth of Athens."
+However, Richard Hofstadter and Walter Metzger contend that academic freedom is "a modern term for an ancient idea" and "can be traced at least as far back as Socrates' eloquent defense of himself in 399 B.C. against the charge of corrupting the youth of Athens."

-In medieval Europe, academics who criticized church doctrine or acted in ways considered objectionable by the church could face repression.
-At the same time, civil disturbances, such as the St Scholastica Day riot at the University of Oxford often led to great autonomy for universities.
+In 1155, the Holy Roman Emperor Frederick I Barbarossa issued the document Authentica habita which laid out rights and privileges of students and scholars, which included immunity from civil jurisdiction and freedom of movement for the purposes of studying and teaching.
+Similarly, civil disturbances, such as the St Scholastica Day riot of 1355 at the University of Oxford often led to great autonomy for universities.
 And even those scholars who committed theological heresy, such as John Wyclif and Jan Hus, has support due to their roles as faculty at a university.

-During the era when nation-states were emerging, academic could face sanction for acting contrary to the government.